 Weight transfer affects how much force is required to decelerate each wheel, and so you can use brake bias to account for this.

 You want the amount of braking force supplied to each wheel to be proportional to the amount of weight on each wheel when the brakes are applied.
 This works to correctly distribute the braking force across the four wheels, resulting in – ideally – all four wheels locking up at the same time.

-This means that the braking force should be skewed towards the front of the car, in order to have all the wheels lock at the same time.
-However, this is where you now have to think once about the cars center of mass.
-The mass of the car will always be a single value, but depending on where the engine is located, the heaviest side of the car will vary, which affects weight transfer.
+This means that the braking force should be skewed towards the front of the car, in order to have all the wheels lock at the same time (as there is more weight over the front wheels under braking).
+However, this is where you now have to think once about the car’s center of mass.
+The mass of the car remains constant, but depending on where the engine is located, the heaviest side of the car will vary, which affects weight transfer.

 This means that, all other things equal, the front-engine car will need more braking power distributed to the front wheels than the rear-engine car for a balanced setup.

 Remember that the simple way that biasing is determined is by which wheels lock up first.
 Even if a car has most of the braking power supplied to the front wheels (i.e. a front bias setup), it can still be described as “rear biased” if it’s the rear wheels that lock up first.
 So, it is important to consider all of the factors involved in order to get a solid grasp of brake bias and how to use it.